official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 weapons … despite systematic obstruction, deceit and concealment by Saddam Hussein”.
-The crisis over access to Presidential palaces had “not been an artificial argument about some theoretical threat, but a reflection of real alarm … about the use of those sites to conceal both evidence and actual weapons”.188
+The crisis over access to Presidential palaces had “not been an artificial argument about some theoretical threat, but a reflection of real alarm … about the use of those sites to conceal both evidence and actual weapons”.[^188]

 460. Mr Blair added:

-“We should never forget that if we do not stop Saddam Hussein acting in breach of his agreement on weapons of mass destruction, the losers will not just be those threatened by him, but the authority and standing of the UN itself …”189
+“We should never forget that if we do not stop Saddam Hussein acting in breach of his agreement on weapons of mass destruction, the losers will not just be those threatened by him, but the authority and standing of the UN itself …”[^189]

 461. In Mr Blair’s view, “nothing else” apart from “effective diplomacy and firm willingness to use force” would have changed Saddam Hussein’s mind and produced a signed agreement with the UN:

-187 Annan K. Interventions: A Life In War And Peace.
+[^187]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.
-188 House of Commons, Official Report, 24 February 1998, column 173.
+[^188]: House of Commons, Official Report, 24 February 1998, column 173.
-189 House of Commons, Official Report, 24 February 1998, column 174.
+[^189]: House of Commons, Official Report, 24 February 1998, column 174.

 106

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 “Throughout the dispute, our aim has been a peaceful, diplomatic settlement.
 There was no desire on either side of the Atlantic to use force, but it was also clear to us